Samurai Champloo: Concept and development

 The concept for Samurai Champloo was created by Watanabe in 1999, then known for his work on Cowboy Bebop.
 He wanted to create a series antithetical to the largely calm and mature atmosphere of Cowboy Bebop, wanting a complete change due to fatigue after working on one project for such a long period.
 The success of Cowboy Bebop meant he was permitted to develop whatever he wanted for his next project.
 As with his other projects, he drew inspiration from music, then matched a narrative to it.
 His approach was combining two of his favorite things, classic samurai adventure films and series and hip hop music, into a single work.
-He created the concept for Samurai Champloo during this period, but work on it was delayed due to his work on Cowboy Bebop: The Movie and his segments of The Animatrix at Studio 4°C. Kobayashi had invited Wanatabe to work on an original project at Manglobe when it was founded in February 2002, and Watanabe sent the Samurai Champloo pitch in May of that year.
+He created the concept for Samurai Champloo during this period, but work on it was delayed due to his work on Cowboy Bebop: The Movie and his segments of The Animatrix at Studio 4°C. Kobayashi had invited Watanabe to work on an original project at Manglobe when it was founded in February 2002, and Watanabe sent the Samurai Champloo pitch in May of that year.
 The pitch included the central concepts for the series, and draft designs for the lead characters.
 Watanabe invited Nakazawa on board as he was a fan of his work and wanted the opportunity to work with him.
 Obara, known more for his work on live-action movies and television dramas, was brought in through a mutual friend at Office Crescendo.